Feb 19, 2026

 Whatever the reason, facing an unfamiliar or messy schema can feel overwhelming.
 In this post, I’ll walk you through how ChartDB makes this easy and even enjoyable.

 Hey!
 I’m Jonathan, one of the creators of ChartDB.
 After years of working with databases across various industries, I consistently encountered the same problem: massive schemas with no documentation, no foreign keys, and minimal clarity.
-So my co-founder and I built ChartDB-a visual SQL database editor that helps developers and analysts make sense of their data fast.

 • Import schemas in seconds